jorge-mendes-dev/landing-mendestech/README.md

 - `yarn lint` - use prettier to verify files on your app.
 - `yarn format` - use prettier to format files on your app.

-## ⚙️ How to use the structure

-For using the structure as a second origin use the follow lines:

-- `git remote add structure git@github.com:Jorge-Bill/blog-cra.git`

-On first time pull request

-- `git pull structure HEAD:master --allow-unrelated-histories`

-After the first pull request

-- `git pull structure HEAD:master`

 ## 💾 SET Husky hoooks